ftnapps/jamnntpd/ReadMe.txt

             the receiver name as a part of the sender name.
 With this option, this behaviour can be turned on or off.

-   These can be modified by the user by loggin in with parameters (section 4.4)
+   These can be modified by the user by logging in with parameters (section 4.4)

+ -origin <origin>

+   Normally JamNNTPd uses the text found in the Organization header line as the Origin line text in posted messages.
+You can use this switch to override the Organization line and set your own origin for all posted messages.

+ -guestsuffix <suffix>

+   If desired, JamNNTPd can add a suffix to posts from unauthenticated users.
+   To activate that feature, specify the suffix here.

+   Example:  -guestsuffix " [GUEST]".

+ -echomailjam <echomail.jam>

+   If you specify a filename here, JamNNTPd will write a line to this file with the messagebase and message number of each message that is posted.
+   The file follows the ECHOMAIL.JAM format supported by some tossers.

  -g <groupsfile>
  -a <allowfile>
  -u <usersfile>
+ -x <xlatfile>

    Use these to override the default locations of the config files.